 If you like, instead of adding in the baby spinach or baby kale leaves, you can add in some fresh chopped cilantro to the seasoned chickpeas right before removing from the stove top.

-If using home cooked chickpeas, taste the chickpea mix and add additional salt if desired.
+If using home cooked chickpeas, taste the chickpea mixture and add in additional salt if desired.
 I have found that when using standard canned chickpeas (not the unsalted canned chickpea version), I did not need to add any salt to the recipe as the drained and rinsed canned chickpeas already contained some salt.

 These Crazy Versatile Chickpeas make a great meal prep recipe at the beginning of the week.
 Don’t get put off by the lime juice listed as part of the ingredients.
 There is just a hint of lime from the fresh lime juice added into the mix at the end to enhance the flavors of this recipe.
 I originally created this dish to be a filling inside a burrito, but the possibilities are really endless in how you want to use them.
 Make extra so that you have enough to use in a creative way later in the week or just pop some in a freezer safe container to freeze and save for later.
 Recently a friend (who told me she did not like chickpeas and other beans apart from black eyed peas) tried a mouthful of this dish.
 She remarked, “These taste like black eyed peas!”
 I then sent her home with a portion of the dish.
 So, even if you are sure you do not like chickpeas, you might still want to give this recipe a go.
 You may be pleasantly surprised!